dariakussovska/heterogeneitywm/README.md

 # Neural-heterogeneity-shapes-the-temporal-structure-of-human-working-memory

-This is a repository that includes all the codes necessary to create all main and supplementary figures of the ...
-2026 paper.
+This is a repository that includes all the codes necessary to create all main and supplementary figures of the Kussovska et al., 2026 paper.
 There are some notebooks for pre-processing steps, but we have also provided extracted and cleaned data for analysis as part of this repo.

 # Downloading the dataset